peteroupc/MailLib/docs/PeterO.Text.Encodings.md

         this PeterO.Text.ICharacterEncoding encoding,
         PeterO.IByteReader stream);

-Converts a character encoding into a character input stream, given a streamable source of bytes.In the .NET implementation, this method is implemented as an extension method to any object implementing ICharacterEncoding and can be called as follows: "encoding.GetDecoderInput(transform)".
+Converts a character encoding into a character input stream, given a streamable source of bytes.
+The input stream doesn't check the first few bytes for a byte-order mark indicating a Unicode encoding such as UTF-8 before using the character encoding's decoder.In the .NET implementation, this method is implemented as an extension method to any object implementing ICharacterEncoding and can be called as follows: "encoding.GetDecoderInput(transform)".
 If the object's class already has a GetDecoderInput method with the same parameters, that method takes precedence over this extension method.

 <b>Parameters:</b>

  * <i>encoding</i>: Encoding that exposes a decoder to be converted into a character input stream.
+If the decoder returns -2 (indicating a decode error), the character input stream handles the error by returning a replacement character in its place.

+ * <i>stream</i>: Byte stream to convert into Unicode characters.

+<b>Returns:</b>

+An ICharacterInput object.

+### GetDecoderInputSkipBom

+    public static PeterO.Text.ICharacterInput GetDecoderInputSkipBom(
+        this PeterO.Text.ICharacterEncoding encoding,
+        PeterO.IByteReader stream);

+Converts a character encoding into a character input stream, given a streamable source of bytes.
+But if the input stream starts with a UTF-8 or UTF-16 byte order mark, the input is decoded as UTF-8 or UTF-16, as the case may be, rather than the given character encoding.This method implements the "decode" algorithm specified in the Encoding standard.

+In the .NET implementation, this method is implemented as an extension method to any object implementing ICharacterEncoding and can be called as follows: "encoding.GetDecoderInput(transform)".
+If the object's class already has a GetDecoderInput method with the same parameters, that method takes precedence over this extension method.

+<b>Parameters:</b>

+ * <i>encoding</i>: Encoding object that exposes a decoder to be converted into a character input stream.
 If the decoder returns -2 (indicating a decode error), the character input stream handles the error by returning a replacement character in its place.

  * <i>stream</i>: Byte stream to convert into Unicode characters.